ThanhBuiKhacNhat/QueenLess_ML/README.md

 You can download the dataset and paper here: [Queenless Monitoring](https://fptuniversity-my.sharepoint.com/:f:/g/personal/hainhde170683_fpt_edu_vn/EqsOqSf3G0NCmTJzthxiv2YBcqnE6xqg4y0mLNDuOgzopw?e=fGTYwm).

+In the above link, you can download the zip file named `Queen_NoQueen.zip` for training and `Queen_NoQueen_Test.zip` for testing.

 After downloading, extract the zip file and put it in the project directory.
 The directory structure must look like this:

 ``` bash